claasd/caffoa.net/readme.md

 await app.RunAsync();
 ```
 To use Newtonsofts Json.NET you have to install the `Microsoft.AspNetCore.Mvc.NewtonsoftJson` Package and call `AddNewtonsoftJson()` as in the example above.
 Support for System.Text.Json is still experimental in Caffoa.
-You can enable it with the config option `flavor: SystemTextJson70` to target .NET 7's System.Text.Json that is much more sophisticated.
+You can enable it with the config option `flavor: SystemTextJson` to target .NET 7/8's System.Text.Json.

 ## Created data objects from schemas